Nix, Auburn give Harsin dominating debut, 60-10 over Akron

 It was a promising beginning even if it came against five-touchdown underdogs, especially for an offense and quarterback that had drawn some criticism the past couple of years.

+“Today was an example of what we’re capable of doing if we go out there and play good football,” said Harsin, who returned to the office from COVID-19 on Monday.
+“And that’s been the message for a while is just playing good ball, taking care of it, doing things in situational football where we execute.”

 Nix was nearly flawless his first time running the offense of Harsin and coordinator Mike Bobo, going 20-of-22 passing while hitting a couple of wide-open receivers for touchdowns.

-Auburn sprinted to a 37-0 halftime lead and scored on its first eight drives, reaching the end zone on seven of them.
+He set the Auburn record for highest completion percentage (90.9) in a game with a minimum of 20 attempts.
+Nix said the reason for that level of execution was easy to explain: The offensive line play.

+“It’s up front and they started running the ball really well early and that opened everything up,” Nix said.
+“And they kind of had their way tonight.”

 Tailback Tank Bigsby, last year’s Southeastern Conference freshman of the year, gave the Tigers some balance.
 He ran for 119 yards and two touchdowns on just 13 carries.